Somerset Child Custody Lawyers

 In presenting the facts and advocating for your position on the issues of custody and parenting time, your Somerset County child custody attorney is a critical asset to support your rights and protect the best interests of your children.

-Custody Mediation in New Jersey
+How Does Custody Mediation Work in NJ?

 Our attorneys are experienced in mediation both privately and through a court-mandated program.
 Amy Zylman Shimalla and Amy Wechsler helped to create the custody mediation program that has been in effect in Somerset County since 1995.
 We are also experienced advocates in representing parties who participate in mediation to address custody issues.
 In all cases, whether we serve as mediators or as advocates, the best interests of the child are our first priority.